 Application And Processing

-Once you have collected all the necessary details, it’s time for a healthcare provider to validate that all the information is accurate.
-This may involve primary source verification for new employees to ensure that previous experience and training records can be backed up.
+Once you have collected all the necessary details, it’s time for a healthcare provider to validate.
+This may involve verifying primary sources for new employees to ensure that their previous experience and training records can be substantiated.

 An application, along with all the supporting documentation, is then submitted for the appropriate verification, where it’s reviewed and verified.
 Depending on the work history and amount of training throughout a career, this process can be quite time-consuming.